frinknet/JSON-DEV/README.md

 The actual meaning in the definition of specified types must be given by the application.
-JSON-DEV is merely an encapsulation specifications any meaning for specific data types SHOULD be provied in the defintions JSON.
+JSON-DEV is merely an encapsulation specifications any meaning for specific data types should be provied in the defintions JSON.

 Type Definitions
 ----------------
-Ideally, the data API should provide an endpoint named **api_url/definitions** which lists all possible types with an explanation of their options.
-The data format for this is as follows:
+The JSON API should ALWAYS provide an endpoint simply named **api/definitions** which lists all possible data types with an explanation of their options.

+The data format for the definition file is an object with each type defined by an arran with two indices, the first a string containing a textual description and the second defining an opject full of option definitions.
+Option definitions also contian an array with two indices discribing the textual definition and the default value.

 ```javascript
 {